Aripiprazole (By mouth)

 - This medicine may make you dizzy or drowsy.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.
 Stand or sit up slowly if you feel lightheaded or dizzy.

 - You may get overheated more easily while you are using this medicine.
-Use caution when you exercise or if you are outside in hot weather.
+Be careful when you exercise or you are outside in hot or humid weather.
 Drink plenty of water to stay hydrated.

 - Tell your doctor if you have phenylketonuria (PKU).
 The disintegrating tablet contains phenylalanine.